helshabini/fsbroker/README.md

 - Conditional recursion for directories

-Currently, once you use FSBroker.AddRecursiveWatch it will automatically add newly created directories within any of the already watched directories to the watch list.
+Currently, once you use FSBroker.AddRecursiveWatch it will automatically adds newly created directories within any of the already watched directories to the watch list.
 Even if said watch directory was previously added using FSBroker.AddWatch.
 I would like to modify the watch map to allow for having the "recursivewatch" flag separately per watched directory, rather than globally on the entire broker.

-- More comprehensive system file/directory detection

-Currently, the list of system file/directory exclusion may not be 100% accurate.
-More testing and research on the detection process may be necessary.

 - Separate the "FSBroker.Filter" function into two separate pre-filter and post-filter